bogeeee/restfuncs/readme.md

   It doesn't state that a browser has to stop the request after a negative preflight.
 The following actual request will again contain the info whether it's allowed to read the result and browsers could legally use this as point to bail.
 But at that point it's already too late: The request has been executed and makes a CSRF attacker happy.
 * `corsReadToken` (**used by restfuncs-client**) This is a safer mode which works around this unclear in-spec/in-practice situation.
 The client must (if not already clear by `Origin` or `Referrer` headers) prove to have made a successful read, before the call is allowed to execute.
   In detail (if you want to implement it yourself):
   - The Client calls the `getCorsReadToken()` service method to get a token string.
-Every service has that method inherited from the RestService base class.
+Every service has that method inherited from the Service base class.
 This the *read-proof*.
   - Every http request now includes the fields `csrfProtectionMode=corsReadToken` and `corsReadToken=<the token>` in the headers, in the query (GET only) or in the body like [usual named parameters](#rest-interface).
 See the `devForceTokenCheck` option for development.
 A http response code `480` is sent when the token was missing/incorrect.

 * `csrfToken`